January 21, 2017

 Performance - Two selections of medium difficulty.

-2. Movements of sonatas, concertos, or solo pieces by composers such as Corelli, Handel, Vivaldi, Rossini, or Telemann.
+2. Movements of sonatas, concertos, or solo pieces by classical composers (such as Corelli, Handel, Vivaldi, Rossini, or Telemann, etc)

 MARIMBA/XYLOPHONE: Choose 1 or 2 of these pieces: